 So whether you suffer from chronic insomnia or whether your sleep disturbances have been brought on by anxiety disorder, the 7 tips below should help you on the road to a more restful night.

-1) Warm Amber Lighting
+2) Choose Warm Lighting

 Melatonin is the sleep hormone and it is stimulated by darkness and warm shades such as amber or red.
 Installing a red light bulb in your bedroom will help stimulate the melatonin that helps you get sleepy.